This post may contain affiliate links. Please read our disclosure policy.

 What Cut of Pork Is Best?

-Do You Need to Rinse Sauerkraut?
+Should You Rinse Sauerkraut?

-I recommend quickly rinsing the sauerkraut under cold water, then draining it well.
+Rinse under cold water, then drain well.

 pork and sauerkraut in a crock pot